 NGS produces files for submission to EDEN only after the Illinois MEP program staff have reviewed the data for accuracy.
 Staff run reports and look for any inconsistencies in data before EDEN files are generated for submission to EDFacts.
 Migrant students are also identified on the Illinois Student Information System (SIS).
 The Illinois unique student ID is entered on SIS and on NGS.
-Each year a student match is run using the unique student ID to extract Illinois state assessment results from SIS for inclusion on NGS and for uploading to MSIX.
+Each year NGS generates a file of eligible migrant students with each student's name, birth date and Illinois unique student ID.
+A student match is run to extract Illinois state assessment results from SIS for inclusion on NGS and for uploading to MSIX.
+In addition, an NGS file of eligible migrant students is used to populate the "Migrant" indicator on SIS.

-Use of MSIX to Verify Data Quality (Yes/No) Does the State use data in the Migrant Student Information Exchange (MSIX) to verify the quality of migrant data?
+Use of MSIX to Verify Data Quality (Yes/No)

+Does the State use data in the Migrant Student Information Exchange (MSIX) to verify the quality of migrant data?
 No

 If MSIX is utilized, please explain how.